 Judicial involvement in education finance reform in New Jersey began over three decades ago and deepened more recently because the state was slow to implement reforms.
 In 1973, the New Jersey Supreme Court declared, in Robinson v.
 Cahill, 303 A.2d 273, that New Jersey’s school funding statute was unconstitutional because it violated the “thorough and efficient education” requirement of the state constitution.
-Since that decision, the supreme court has issued over a dozen school finance opinions, the latest in February, 2008.
+Since that decision, the supreme court has issued over two dozen school finance opinions in the Abbott v.
+Burke litigation. .
 The Education Law Center (ELC) serves as counsel for plaintiff students, who comprise over 20 percent of the state’s students and attend school in 30 low-wealth school districts (now known as the “Abbott districts”).

 In its 1994 and 1997 Abbott v.
 Burke decisions, the New Jersey Supreme Court ordered “parity” funding, that is, state aid to bring per-pupil revenues in the Abbott districts up to the per-pupil expenditures in the state’s 110 successful, suburban districts.
 The court allowed the state a phase-in period, reaching parity for the first time in the 1997-1998 school year.

 The court, in its 1998 decision,710 A.2d 450, ordered an unprecedented series of entitlements for disadvantaged children, including full-day kindergarten, high quality preschool for 3- and 4-year-olds, a comprehensive facilities effort, after-school programs, and summer school.